PrimerPages/github-pages-demo/_docs/posts.md

 Therefore, depending on whether front matter has `category: classic hollywood`, or `categories: classic hollywood`, the example post above would have the URL as either `movies/horror/classic%20hollywood/2019/05/21/bride-of-chucky.html` or `movies/horror/classic/hollywood/2019/05/21/bride-of-chucky.html` respectively.

-See [category pages](plugins/category-pages.md) for additional features and settings using the `jekyll-category-pages` plugin.